WUSTL-Biol4220/home/course_project.md

 ## 2. `get_seq.sh`

-The `get_seq.sh` file will accept one file as input.
-That input file will contain a list of GenBank accession numbers, one per row, where each accession corresponds to a target sequence.
+*(Relevant labs and lectures: 03A, 03B, 04A)*

+The `get_seq.sh` manages and downloads fasta-formatted accessions from GenBank.
+As input, the script accepts a list of accessions, one per row.
 The script will then download all available sequences into the `sequences` subdirectory, and append any issues to the file `warnings.log`.

 ### Usage